|

 This will test the patch to see how well it will apply to YOUR system,

-actually apply it, leave off the "-C" option.
-Note that it is
+to actually apply it, leave off the "-C" option.
+Note that it is likely that if

 In those cases, you will need to manually apply the changes.